 And I know—it will mean different, adapted courses, other courses.
 It will mean changing the tradition—a bit.
 But it’s worth it!
 It’s necessary.

 Because who wants to lose his hands?
 And who wants to be responsible for his or her students losing the hands?
 And tell me, who is in need of a crippled Thai Massage practitioner?

 Thai Massage Treatment Feedback

 Feedback from our clients is probably the most important way to become a better Thai Massage practitioner.
 And we do get feedback abundantly and in a variety of ways.
-We only need to recognize it, and take ...
+We only need to recognize it,...
 [Read More]

 The Thai Massage Sequence

 When you start studying Thai Massage you most probably learn a so-called "massage sequence."
-This sequence is a fixed set of subsequent moves, actions and massage techniques, in order to realize ...
+This sequence is a fixed set of subsequent moves, actions and massage techniques, in order t...
 [Read More]

 Perfect Fit & Thai Massage

 In Thai Massage we have this thing we call perfect fit.
-You can get perfect fit with your hands, with your feet, your elbows, your thumbs, actually with any body part you use during a massage session. ...
+You can get perfect fit with your hands, with your feet, your elbows, your thumbs, actually with any body part you use during a massage...
 [Read More]